huiyuhu/Biostat203A-DataManagement/README.md

 # Biostat203B-DataManagement

-For class UCLA BIOSTAT 203A (Data Management) in fall quarter focuses on programming in R and SAS.
+> For class UCLA BIOSTAT 203A (Data Management) in fall quarter focuses on programming in R and SAS.
+> Student Name: Huiyu Hu

 ## Final Project:
+`Grade: 97/100`
 #### Part 1: `SAS`
 * Summarize the characteristics of the dataset - Master_Child_SDQ.csv
 *  SAS Macro